The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Introduction

 Two main scenarios have been proposed to explain the formation of post-starburst galaxies, which predict different detailed properties of these galaxies.
 While it is likely that both mechanisms contribute to the formation of post-starburst galaxies to some degree, the relative importance of the two mechanisms is far from clear.
 Moreover, the relative importance of each mechanism can potentially be a function of redshift and galaxy mass.

 The first scenario is a cluster-related mechanism such as ram-pressure stripping.
 In this picture, gas-rich star-forming galaxies fall into galaxy clusters and their gas is removed by the interaction with the hot intra-cluster medium, suddenly quenching their star formation \citep{Gunn_Gott_1972, Balogh_etal_2000}.
 According to this scenario, the resulting post-starburst galaxies would be found predominantly in dense environments such as galaxy groups and clusters.
-They would still resemble disk galaxies, since nothing apart from gas loss would disturb their morphology.
-This idea was first proposed by \citet{Dressler_Gunn_1983} because the first post-starburst galaxies they found were in clusters, and they therefore hypothesized that these objects lay exclusively in overdense region.
+They would still resemble disk galaxies, since nothing apart from gas loss would disturb their morphologies.
+This idea was first proposed by \citet{Dressler_Gunn_1983} because the first post-starburst galaxies they found were in clusters, and they therefore hypothesized that these objects lay exclusively in overdense regions.
 It was only found later that these objects are also present in the field \citep{Zabludoff_etal_1996, Quintero_etal_2004, Blake_etal_2004}.
-This scenario is also proposed as a possible way to form S0 galaxies.
+Interaction with the intra-cluster medium is also proposed as a possible way to form S0 galaxies.